gdaverdin/bioinfo/Lab-9-:-Population-genomics.md

     dat <- read.table('pi_test.sites.pi', header=TRUE) # or whatever you named your file.
     plot(dat$PI~dat$POS)

+See how I referenced a column of the dat matrix by using the dollar sign?

 ![](http://i.imgur.com/2GI24Gb.jpg)

 X axis is position, Y axis is Pi.
 Well that's a pretty ugly and hard to interpret plot.
 Can you make a better one?